aerostack2/aerostack2/as2_simulation_assets/as2_ign_gazebo_assets/README.md

-# ignition_assets
+# as2_ign_gazebo_assets

 Colletion of AS2 Ignition Gazebo assets and scripts.

 Tested on **Ignition Gazebo Fortress**.
 Make sure to have it [installed](https://gazebosim.org/docs/fortress/install_ubuntu).

 Gazebo naming has changed between ROS2 Galactic and ROS2 Humble releases [(Gazeno new era)](https://discourse.ros.org/t/a-new-era-for-gazebo-cross-post/25012).
-You should use *ignition_assets* package version corresponding to your ROS2 version.
+You should use *as2_ign_gazebo_assets* package version corresponding to your ROS2 version.

 ## INDEX
 - [RESOURCES](#resources)